 Scroll down to the recipe card for detailed instructions.
 Here's an overview of the steps for making this recipe:

+Mix the spices in a small bowl.
 Pat the turkey pieces dry with paper towels.
-Brush them all over with melted butter and sprinkle them with the seasoning mix, pressing to help it adhere.
+Brush them with melted butter and sprinkle them with the seasoning mix, pressing to help it adhere.

 Place the turkey drumsticks on a greased rack fitted into a rimmed baking sheet (it's a good idea to line the baking sheet with foil for easy cleanup).
 Spray them with avocado oil.